Kaavian-Systems-Pvt-Ltd/datepicker/README.md

    the date values are may be possible to change as per user's choice to disable dates.

-The codes in your file.
+The codes in your file:
 import MyDatePicker from 'datecal';
 <MyDatePicker startdate="2022/12/05" enddate="2023/03/20"/>